PLC Software Standardisation

 CSFs: If an additional value is required, the change only needs to be made to the template and all instances automatically align themselves.

-To ensure consistency from specification to implementation and verification, the data templates map the structure of the specifying project documents.
-The subdivision of the parameters of a basic function into global, fixed, machine-specific or variable parameters from the software design specification can also be found one-to-one in the data structure of the program.
-Sensors, actuators and alarms that are assigned to a basic function according to the documentation can be found in the data structure of the GRP.
+To ensure consistency from specification through implementation to verification, the data templates mirror the structure of the project documentation.
+The classification of a basic function’s parameters into global, fixed, machine-specific, or variable parameters from the Software DesignSpecificationWhat is a Software Design Specification (SDS)?A document that describes the technical structure and design of a software system, including architecture, components, and implementation details. is also reflected one-to-one in the program’s data structure.
+Sensors, actuators, and alarms that are assigned to a basic function according to the documentation can be found in the data structure of the GFK.

 How does the customer benefit?